 Program Length and Number of Positions

-A 24-month certificate program and a 36-month Master’s Degree program commencing on July 1 of each year.
+A 24-month certificate program and a 36-month Master's Degree program commencing on July 1 of each year.
 Six new positions are available each year.
 Successful completion of the program renders the student educationally qualified for specialty examination by the American Board of Pediatric Dentistry.
-On completion of an optional third year and fulfillment of the thesis requirement, students can receive the Master of Dental Science degree (M.D.S.).
+An optional Master of Dental Science degree (M.D.S.) is available.

 Hospital-based, university affiliated, certificate program with optional Master of Science degree.